-(1) For fiscal year 2021, represents discretionary cash bonuses for each of Messrs.
-Levin and Moot and Ms. Marshall.
-Mr. Cooper's bonus for fiscal year 2021 was \$7,485,100, payable in the form of 214,965 RSUs based on the 52-week average daily closing price of our common stock for fiscal year 2021, which was \$34.82.
-These RSUs were granted in January 2022, following the end of fiscal year 2021, and will be reported in the "Stock Awards" column of the Summary Compensation Table for fiscal year 2022.
+(1) For fiscal year 2022, represents discretionary cash bonuses for each of Messrs.
+Dickler, Levin and Moot and Ms. Marshall.
+Mr. Cooper's bonus for fiscal year 2022 was \$7,567,000, payable in the form of 215,033 fully-vested shares of our Class A Common Stock granted under our Omnibus Incentive Plan, based on the 52-week average daily closing price of our common stock for fiscal year 2022, which was \$35.19.
+These shares were granted in January 2023, following the end of fiscal year 2022, and will be reported in the "Stock Awards" column of the Summary Compensation Table for fiscal year 2023.

-(2) The amounts reported in the "Stock Awards" column reflects the aggregate grant date fair value of the FY 2021 Awards, computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718 ("FASB ASC Topic 718").
-See Note 12 of the consolidated financial statements in the Company's Annual Report on Form 10-K for the fiscal year ended September 30, 2021 for additional detail regarding assumptions underlying the valuation of equity awards.
+(2) The amounts reported in the "Stock Awards" column for 2021 and 2022 reflect the aggregate grant date fair value of the FY 2021 and FY 2022 Awards, respectively.
+The amount reported for Mr. Cooper for fiscal year 2022 also includes the value of his discretionary cash bonus for fiscal year 2021, which was payable in the form of 214,965 RSUs granted in January 2022.
+The amounts in this column are computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718 ("FASB ASC Topic 718").
+See Note 13 of the consolidated financial statements in the Company's Annual Report on Form 10-K for fiscal year 2022 for additional detail regarding assumptions underlying the valuation of equity awards.